CVE-2025-43291: An app may be able to modify protected parts of the file system in Apple macOS

 Technical Analysis

-CVE-2025-43291 is a permissions vulnerability identified in Apple macOS that allows an application to modify protected parts of the file system.
-The root cause is a permissions issue that was addressed by Apple through the removal of the vulnerable code in macOS Sonoma 14.8 and macOS Sequoia 15.7.
-The vulnerability does not require privilege escalation (PR:N) but does require user interaction (UI:R), meaning an attacker must trick a user into running a malicious app or action.
-The attack vector is local (AV:L), indicating that the attacker must have local access to the system, such as through a malicious app or compromised user account.
-The vulnerability impacts integrity (I:H) but does not affect confidentiality (C:N) or availability (A:N).
-The CWE associated is CWE-284, which relates to improper access control.
-No known exploits are currently reported in the wild, but the medium CVSS score of 5.5 reflects the moderate risk due to the requirement of user interaction and local access.
-The vulnerability could allow attackers to alter system files or configurations that are normally protected, potentially enabling persistence, privilege escalation, or further compromise.
-The fix involves updating to the patched macOS versions where the vulnerable code was removed.
+CVE-2025-43291 is a permissions vulnerability in Apple macOS that allows an application to modify protected parts of the file system.
+The root cause is a permissions misconfiguration or flaw that was addressed by removing the vulnerable code in macOS Sequoia 15.7, Sonoma 14.8, and Tahoe 26.
+The vulnerability does not require privileges (PR:N) but does require user interaction (UI:R), meaning a user must run or interact with a malicious app for exploitation.
+The attack vector is local (AV:L), indicating the attacker needs local access to the system.
+The vulnerability impacts system integrity (I:H) but does not affect confidentiality or availability.
+This means an attacker could alter critical system files or configurations, potentially enabling persistence, privilege escalation, or disruption of system functions.
+The vulnerability is categorized under CWE-284 (Improper Access Control), highlighting the failure to enforce correct permissions on sensitive resources.
+No known exploits have been reported in the wild, but the medium CVSS score of 5.5 reflects moderate risk due to the need for user interaction and local access.
+The vulnerability affects multiple macOS versions prior to the patched releases, putting users of those versions at risk.
+The fix involves removing the vulnerable code segment that allowed unauthorized file system modifications.
+Organizations relying on macOS endpoints should prioritize patching and monitor for suspicious app behavior that attempts to modify protected file system areas.

 Potential Impact